Sabamoradi/js-bad-practices/README.md

 1.Parsing and Abstract Syntax Tree (AST):

-The JavaScript engine quickly converts the code into machine code that is simple and functional but not optimized.
+The engine parses the code and creates an AST, a structured representation of the code.

-It doesn’t analyze the code deeply or attempt complex optimizations.

-This ensures the program starts executing as fast as possible.

 2.Baseline Compilation: The code is compiled into machine code quickly, without extensive optimizations, to start execution fast.